nstanford5/nftAuction/nft-auction-api.md

 md5: ae17b7d75b615cbac282ca0d776c6735  index.rsh
 # {#nft-auction-api} NFT Auction

-This tutorial will teach you how to build an NFT Aution DApp with Reach.
+This tutorial will teach you how to build an NFT Auction DApp with Reach.

-It *probably* will not increase the floor price of your favorite NFT line.
-But, you never really know until you try.
+It *probably* will not increase the floor price of your favorite NFT line, but you never know until you try.

 We are assuming prior knowledge of Reach.
 We recommend working through the [tutorials](https://docs.reach.sh/tut/#tuts) in order.

 We assume you are working in a project folder called `nft-auction-api`:
 ```cmd